 You can use the word "this" when you want to point out a certain thing.
 Hold up one hand, and point to your pinky.
 This finger is my pinky finger.
 I have other fingers, but the pinky is the one I want to point out.
-So I say this finger.
+So I say this finger

 I want you to use the word "this."
 Think of something in this room that you want to point out.
+Good, Now i worms you to use the word "this" and the name of the thing in this room that you want to point out.
 Good.
-Now say the word "this" and the name of the thing you are thinking about (e.g., this globe).
-Repeat with other objects (e.g., this table, this notebook, this chair).
+N say the word "this" and the name of the thing you are thinking about (e.g., this globe).
+Repeat with oth objects (e.g., this table, this notebook, this chair).

-- 2. Say the bolded text.

-- 3. Perform the unbolded text.

-- 4. Pause to allow the student to respond.
+- 2. Say the bolded text. - 3.
+Perform the unbolded text. - 4.
+Pause to allow the student to respond.
 Note: Questions are structured to ensure that the student will say the target word as part of the response.
-If the student does not say the target word, prompt him or her to

-restate the answer, using the target word.

-- 5. Continue to follow the script until the Real-World Connection activity is completed. - 6.
-Record the student's successful completion of the Real-World Connection on the Program Progress Chart (pages 54-60).
+If the student does not say the target word, prompt him or her to restate the answer, using the target word. - 5.
+Continue to follow the script until the Real-World Connection activity is completed. - 6.
+Record the student's successful completion of the Real-World Connection on the Program Progress Chart.